HomeKit HomeBridge Enabled Arduino ESP8266 Self Powered 110v Wifi Controlled Powerswitch

 How to Stop and Take Down Debt Collection Call Centers with Just Your iPhone

-The ‘Wollenberg Attack‘ is a simple iPhone based conference call attack on annoying debt collector and telemarketer calls.
+The ‘Conference Call Attack‘ is a simple iPhone based conference call attack on annoying debt collector and telemarketer calls.
 I came up with this revenge tool after receiving many repetitive annoying calls from debt collectors.
 I image you can apply the same principals to any modern telephone with conference call capabilities.

 The problem – You receive multiple calls over and over from the same call center.